On Corner Scattering for Operators of Divergence Form and Applications to Inverse Scattering: Scattering by inhomogeneities with corners in 2D

 Given $d\in\mathcal{K}'_{\delta}$ with a fixed constant $\delta>0$, for any positive $\tau$ sufficiently large, we can find from Proposition~\ref{prop:CGO} a solution $w$ to \eqref{eq:PDE} that is of the form \eqref{eq:CGO} with the residual $r$ satisfying

 where $p_0$ and $p_1$ are those constants as specified in Definition~\ref{def:corReg}.
 Let the vector field $\tilde{V}=\tilde{V}(x)=V(\hat{x})|x|^N$ be the first nonzero (the $N$-th) term from the Taylor expansion of $\nabla u^{\In}$ at the corner.
-Then we can always write $v=u^{\In}$ in the form \eqref{eq:Expanv0} around the corner, with either $N_0\ge N$ or $N_0=0$ and $N=1$, according to Lemma~\ref{lem:TaylorvV}.
-In the latter case, the function $\tilde{v}$ in \eqref{eq:Expanv0} degenerates to a constant $v_0$.
+Then we can always write $v=u^{\In}$ in the form \eqref{eq:Expanv0} around the corner.
+Moreover, our assumptions on vanishing/nonvanishing of $u^{\In}$ and $\nabla u^{\In}$ at the corner imply $N_0\ge N$, according to Lemma~\ref{lem:TaylorvV}.
 Letting $\gamma_0$ be the constant defined in Definition~\ref{def:corReg} for $\gamma$ or $a$, we denote the integral